Ariimb/Commands/readme.md

 The init command stands for initialize.
 Once you run "git init", Git will initiaize a hidden directory called ".git" in the projects root directory.

 Git clone: Clone a project from a remote repository.

 #Basic workflow commands to stage and commit.

 git init: Command to initialize a new git repository or reinitialize an existing one.

+git status: The git status command is used to display the state of the repository and staging area.
+It allows us to see the tracked, untracked files and changes.
+This command will not show any commit records or information.
+Example: Himanshu@himanshu-PC MINGW64 ~/desktop/NewDirectory (master)
+$ git status
+On branch master
+nothing to commit, working tree clean

 git add "name of file": Adds new or changed files in your working directory to the Git staging area.

 git commit: It saves all staged changes.

+Important git commit options: -m <message> Sets the commit´s message.
+-a includes all currently changed files in this commit.
+--amend Rewrites the very last commit.

+Example: git commit -m: "change titles and styling on homepage" git commit -a -m "change titles and stylig on homepage" git commit --amend -m "New commit message"

 git log: Review and read a history of everything that happens to a repository.